chiphuyen/lazynlp/README.md

 	"""

 If you have a lot of URLs, you can divide the list into multiple files and call this function separately.
 I was able to run 40 scripts in parallel.
-I guess I could have parallizing the code.
+I guess I could have parallized the code.
 I just found this to be easier.

 ### Step 4.
 Clean the webpages